StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/gods-infinite-nature/_index.md

 ### God is Spiritual {#god-is-spiritual}

 {{< subjects >}}
-God > Is spiritual
+<a href="/subject-index/#god-is-spiritual">God > Is spiritual</a>
-Angels > Are subject to matter
+<a href="/subject-index/#angels-are-subject-to-matter">Angels > Are subject to matter</a>
 {{< /subjects >}}

 God's being transcends the physical universe.
 He is not limited or bounded by material issues or concerns.
 God is not subject to matter in any way.
 God is not made of matter – God created matter and employs it however He desires.

 <!-- --- -->

-#### If mankind is at present "a little lower than the angels", why do angels desire physical bodies like ours?
+#### If mankind is at present "a little lower than the angels", why do angels desire physical bodies like ours? {#if-mankind-is-at-present-a-little-lower-than-the-angels-why-do-angels-desire-physical-bodies-like-ours}

 {{< subjects >}}
-Fallen angels > Desire for physical bodies
+<a href="/subject-index/#fallen-angels-desire-for-physical-bodies">Fallen angels > Desire for physical bodies</a>
 {{< /subjects >}}

 {{% note %}}